kisstopherr/Dynamic-Binds/README.md

 # Dynamic Binds for Team Fortress 2

-This Project is allows for binds to change dynamically, In this example it makes two binds, 1 for when you die and 1 for when you kill somone.
+This Project allows for binds to change dynamically, In this example it makes two binds, 1 for when you die and 1 for when you kill somone.

 ## Setup